ticktechman/mac-defaults/README.md

 # What is Mac-defaults

 This is a bundle of bash functions that change macOS default configurations.
 It is very personal profile.
-If it is not meet your requirements, change the code directly.
+If it does NOT meet your requirements, fork the repo and change the code.

 # HOW TO